 Replace a whole arch of teeth with innovative All-on-4 dental implants.
-If you’ve lost your teeth or want to replace ill-fitting dentures for comfortable, stable and natural-looking teeth then this revolutionary technique may be just what you’re looking for.
+If you have lost your teeth or want to replace ill-fitting dentures for comfortable, stable and natural-looking teeth then this new technique may be just what you’re looking for.

-The technique – also known as same day teeth and same day smiles – can be carried out in a single visit on patients who have previously lost their teeth and are currently wearing dentures.
-For patients who are having extractions it will require two visits, around 6 months’ apart, for the procedure to be completed, allowing time for the bone and soft tissue to heal after the extractions.
+Also known as same day teeth or same day smiles, All-on-4's can be carried out in a single visit on patients who have previously lost their teeth or are currently wearing dentures.
+For patients who are having extractions, the procedures will require two visits, around six months’ apart for the procedure to be completed, allowing time for the bone and soft tissue to heal after the extractions.

-All-on-4s are dental implants and the term refers to ‘four’ dental implants supporting ‘all’ the teeth in either the upper or lower arch.
+All-on-4's are a dental implants technique that refers to "four" dental implants supporting "all" the teeth in either the upper or lower jaw.

-A dental implant is a metal ‘screw’ that is placed into the jawbone.
-Over time, the implant fuses with the bone (osseointegration), acting like a tooth root, and providing a solid and stable support for a crown ‘false tooth’ to be attached.
+A dental implant is a metal "screw" that is placed into the jawbone.
+Over time, the implant fuses with the bone (a process called osseointegration), acting like a tooth root, and providing a solid and stable support for a crown, or "false tooth," to be attached.

-In All-on-4s, the four dental implants are placed in the jaw at an angle, rather than straight, like a normal dental implant.
-A bridge is fixed to the dental implants, locking them together.
-The two rear implants tend to be longer for All-on-4s, which is important for patients who would normally require bone-grafting.
+In All-on-4's, the four dental implants are placed in the jaw at an angle, rather than straight, as with a normal dental implant.
+A bridge is then affixed to the implants, locking them together.
+The two rear implants tend to be longer for All-on-4's, inserted into the jaw at at 45-degree rather than the 90-degree angle that traditional implants are placed, which often negates the need for bone-grafting.
 This technique is a suitable solution for many patients who previously could not have implants due to bone loss.

-Apart from maintaining a fastidious oral hygiene regime – with careful brushing, flossing and regular check-ups at the dentist you shouldn’t have to do anything different.
-Provided you look after your new teeth, they should give you years of good service and will feel, look and act just like your own teeth.
+Apart from maintaining a healthy oral hygiene regime – with careful brushing, flossing and regular check-ups, you should not have to do anything different.
+Your new smile should give you years of good service and will feel, look and act just like your own teeth.

 At a Mexico dentist, they cost US $10,000 (CAN $13,600; UK £7,600; EUR €8,900; AUS $13,400; NZ $13,400)